 - Swap crème fraîche for sour cream if that's what you have.

-- Add a whisper of warm brown butter drizzled over the mash before topping.
+- Add warm brown butter drizzled over the mash before topping.

 - Use a smaller potato and serve as a passed appetizer.